Parks and Recreation

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-The land that is Waymarket Park was dedicated to the city of Ann Arbor by Beztak Apartments and Signature Housing in 1988.
-The park's playground structure was built in 1993.
-Improvements were made to the park in 1998.
+The land that is Waymarket Park was dedicated to the city of Ann Arbor by Beztak Apartments and Signature Housing in 1988 to create park space for nearby residents.
+The park's playground was built in 1993 and more improvements were made in 1998.